telerik/xaml-docs/controls/raddataservicedatasource/getting-started/creating-the-data-bound-controls.md

 ---
 title: Creating the Data-bound Controls
 page_title: Creating the Data-bound Controls
-description: Creating the Data-bound Controls
+description: Check our "Creating the Data-bound Controls" documentation article for the RadDataServiceDataSource WPF control.
 slug: raddataservicedatasource-getting-started-creating-the-data-bound-controls
 tags: creating,the,data-bound,controls
 published: True